 What makes the transport museum even more amazing, is that it is free to get into the museum.
 There is a donations box located at the front door if you wish to make a donation of any kind.
 How good is that?

-Parking at the museum is priced at £1 for 4 hours.
+Parking at the museum is operated by the council and starts at £1.60 for an hour.
+It is best checking for the most up to date prices via the main Riverside Museum website as these may change.
 Make sure you have the correct change though, as when we visited it didn’t give us any change.